This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 The Trustee-Manager has adopted a framework of delegated authorisations that has been approved by the Board.
 The framework sets out the level of authorisation and their respective approval limits for business activities, including but not limited to, investments and divestments, capital expenditures and bank borrowings as well as arrangements in relation to cheque signatories.
 In addition, sub-limits are also delegated to various management levels to facilitate operational efficiency.
 Activities and matters which are specifically reserved for the Board's approval, such as acquisition and disposal of assets, financial statements, annual budget, investment proposals and funding, opening and closing of bank accounts, are also clearly set out in the framework.

-The number of meetings of the Board and the Audit and Risk Committee held for the year ended 31 March 2016 as well as the attendance of the Directors, are as follows:
+The number of meetings of the Board, Board Committees and general meeting during the financial year ended 31 March 2020 as well as the attendance of the Directors, are as follows:

-As part of continuous training, Directors will, from time to time, receive updates and briefing from professional advisors, auditors and Management on relevant practices, new rules and regulations, corporate governance, changes in accounting standards and risk management issues applicable or relevant to the performance of their duties and responsibilities as Directors.
-The Directors are encouraged to attend training courses from the Singapore Institute of Directors and any other relevant training programmes, so as to keep up-to-date with changes to financial, legal and regulatory requirements and the business environment.
-The cost of arranging and funding of the training of the Directors are borne by the Trustee– Manager.
-In an effort to familiarise the Directors with the business and operations of AGT Group, a visit to several of the Initial Portfolio golf courses was also conducted.
-Meetings between the management of some of the golf courses and the Directors were also arranged so that the Directors can better understand the issues faced on the ground.
+As part of continuous training, Directors will, from time to time, receive updates and briefings from professional advisors, auditors and Management on relevant practices, new rules and regulations, corporate governance, changes in accounting standards and risk management issues applicable or relevant to the performance of their duties and responsibilities as Directors.
+The Directors are encouraged to attend training courses from SID and any other relevant training programmes, so as to keep up-to-date with changes to financial, legal and regulatory requirements and the business environment.
+The Directors have attended the following courses during the financial year ended 31 March 2020:

 Mr Khoo Kee Cheok (Chairman)